Beth Groundwater: Writing career

 Groundwater first began writing fiction in the fifth grade, and in high school took an independent study in English.
-She went to the College of William and Mary and earned a degree in Psychology and Computer Science in 1978.
+She went to the College of William & Mary and earned a degree in Psychology and Computer Science in 1978.
 She received a Master of Science degree in software engineering from Virginia Tech in 1983.
 She worked as a software engineer until 1999, then decided to become a writer.

 After attending multiple writers' conventions, she began writing short stories.
 Seven were published before she met a literary agent who agreed to publish her first novel, A Real Basket Case.
 It was published in 2007, and was nominated for the Best First Novel Agatha Award in 2007.
 Of her short stories, nine have been published including one translated into Persian.
 Another of Groundwater's short stories has been adapted into a live theater performance.
 Her most recent short story, "Fatal Fish Flop," was published in Fish Tales, a 2011 mystery anthology.